python-discord/snekbox/README.md

 * `files_timeout` Maximum time in seconds for output file parsing and encoding.
 * `files_pattern` Glob pattern to match files within `output`.

-The sandboxed code execution will start with a working directory of `home`, and a visible folder `output`.
-The user has read/write access to any path under `home`.
+The sandboxed code execution will start with a writeable working directory of `home`.
+Any files written within the subfolder `output` will be parsed for output.
 ```
 /home
  |- output
 ```

-Files written to the `output` subfolder will be parsed and returned as a list of `FileAttachment` objects in `EvalResult.files` from the `python3` function.

-To send files to snekbox, it can be included as the `files` parameter of `python3`.

-Within the `/eval` route, files are attached or returned under the `files` key.

 ### Gunicorn